Amylinomimetics for Diabetes

 Amylinomimetics work with insulin to control blood sugars after meals.
 This medicine slows down food moving through your stomach and slows down sugars moving into your blood.
 Pramlintide also lowers your appetite and can help you maintain a healthy weight.

 Amylinomimetics are synthetic drugs that act like a naturally occurring hormone called amylin.
-People with type 1 diabetes do not make amylin themselves.
+People with type 1 diabetes do not make amylin.
 People with type 2 diabetes who need insulin do not make enough amylin.

 Why It Is Used

-Amylinomimetics may be used by adults who fulfill all of the following:
+Amylinomimetics may be used by adults for whom all of the following are true:

 Amylinomimetics do not replace insulin.
-This medicine works with insulin to help you control your blood sugar.
+This medicine works with insulin to help you control your blood sugar after eating.

 How Well It Works